Bhekisile/proshop/README.md

 # 📖 [ProShop] <a name="about-project"></a>

-**[Proshop]** This is an e-commerce website where customers can search for the product and purchase it online.
-It is an end-to-end application with a seamless user experience and interactions.
-An admin manages the application and has CRUD access.
-It authorizes and authenticates users, allowing them to place an order after authentication and have access to their own account.
+**[Proshop]** is an e-commerce platform I built throughout the course using React, Redux, Node, Express, and MongoDB.
+I had the opportunity to work with JWT authentication, a PayPal payment gateway, an admin area for managing customers, products, and orders, as well as features such as product ratings, reviews, search, carousel, pagination, and an image gallery.
+It is a seamless user experience and interactions with high web performance that online customers will enjoy.

 ## 🛠 Built With <a name="built-with"></a>